(32 / 64 bit)

 Lesson Saving, Loading, and Printing

 - ‘Open’ will open an existing lesson.
 A file explorer window will appear to find and select the required lesson.
-Oktopus can open .wtzx files.
+Oktopus can open .wtzx file and can import *.iwb, and *.notebook files.

 - ‘Open Recent’ shows the last 10 opened files.